Soulja Boy: Record production

 Way also produces records, including his own, primarily using the FL Studio digital audio workstation.
-In September 2007, Way produced V.I.C.'s single "Get Silly" which went certified gold and Bow Wow's single "Marco Polo".
-Way's beats often contain the beginning lines "Soulja Boy Tell 'em" but as of late Way has produced beats without these lines.
-In 2009, it was reported that Way would be producing for Kanye West's fourth studio album, My Beautiful Dark Twisted Fantasy, and Kanye would be producing for Way's third studio album, The DeAndre Way, but for unknown reasons neither of them used each other's beat.
+In September 2007, Way produced V.I.C.'s single "Get Silly", which was certified gold, and Bow Wow's single "Marco Polo".
+Way's beats often contain the beginning lines "Soulja Boy Tell 'em", but as of late Way has produced beats without these lines.
+In 2009, it was reported that Way would be producing for Kanye West's fourth studio album, My Beautiful Dark Twisted Fantasy, and Kanye would be producing for Way's third studio album, The DeAndre Way, but for unknown reasons neither of them used each other's beats.
 On May 13, 2011, Way said he had produced and submitted beats for 50 Cent's fifth studio album, Street King Immortal.
-In 2013, Way also produced on the track "Wowzers" of Lil Wayne's album, I Am Not a Human Being II.
-On May 6, 2014, during an interview, Way announced that he was producing for Diddy's upcoming album M.M.M. and also for Lil Wayne's upcoming album Tha Carter V. Soulja Boy also produced the song "Yasss Bish", on Nicki Minaj's album, The Pinkprint.
-In April 2016, Soulja Boy received a writing credit on Beyoncé's visual album, Lemonade.
-On Fri, November 12, 2021, Soulja Boy announced a new album release on The Breakfast Club.
+In 2013, Way also produced on the track "Wowzers" of Lil Wayne's album I Am Not a Human Being II.
+On May 6, 2014, during an interview, Way announced that he was producing for Diddy's upcoming album M.M.M. and also for Lil Wayne's upcoming album Tha Carter V. Soulja Boy also produced the song "Yasss Bish" on Nicki Minaj's album The Pinkprint.
+In April 2016, Soulja Boy received a writing credit on Beyoncé's visual album Lemonade.

 Fashion designing

-On March 5, 2008, Way released his official line of "S.O.D clothing".
+On March 5, 2008, Way launched his fashion line of "S.O.D Clothing".
 That same year Way released his own brand of the popular shoe line "Yums".
 On February 14, 2012, Way and fashion designer D. Young created the official clothing line "Ocean Gang".
 In 2012, Way released another line he created, "BLVD.
 Supply"; the store is located in Los Angeles, California.